-Successful author Jesse (Ethan Hawke) is on the last stop of his book tour in a Paris book shop, when he sees Celine (Julie Delpy), now an environmental activist, watching from the back of the room.
+Successful author Jesse (Ethan Hawke) is on the last stop of his book tour in the famous Paris book shop Shakespeare & Co on the Left Bank, when he sees Celine (Julie Delpy), now an environmental activist, watching from the back of the room.
 He cannot believe it.
 After all, it has been nine years since they met on a train to Vienna, when they spent a memorable 14 hours together in conversation and lust.
 Filled with romantic notions, they had promised to meet again in six months.
 There is a little time before Jesse's plane home to New York, and he wants to make every moment count, with the girl who has been in his dreams for such a long time, as well as being the inspiration for his book.

 Review by Louise Keller: